mtpearce/idyom/README.md

 * some fixes to Lilypond export (thanks to J Forth)
 * installation directories are created if need be (thanks to J Forth)

-2014-06-04:
+### 2014-06-04: v1.0

-v1.0: first public release, I am grateful to Jeremy Gow and David Lewis for their contributions to this release, and also to Niels Chr.
+First public release.
+I am grateful to Jeremy Gow and David Lewis for their contributions to this release, and also to Niels Chr.
 Hansen and Roger Dean for user feedback.